Py-AMS/pyams-portal/src/pyams_portal/doctests/README.rst

 ------------------

 Portlets are rendered using renderers.
-A renderer is a registered adapter which is usually relies on a template to do it's rendering.
+A renderer is a registered adapter which is usually relying on a template to do it's rendering.

     >>> renderer = folder_portlets[6].settings.get_renderer()
     >>> renderer